-Under limb 2 where the revenues are not funded by payments from a large number of users, none of (i)-(iv) address situations in which the offtake is a local council.
-The same issue arises in the original drafting for project finance transactions with the upshot that education PFIs or availability-based road transactions based on payments from a European municipality are not included.
-To exclude these would not seem to be the overarching intention of the Commission and EIOPA.
+Under limb 2 where the revenues are not funded by payments form a large number of users, none of (i)-(iv) address situations in which the offtake is a local council.
+The same issue arises in the original drafting for project finance transactions with the upshot that education PFIs or availability-based roads based on payments from a European municipality are not included.
+This would not seem to be the overarching intention.